graflukas138/thewitcher/README.md

 # Usage

-An example of usage for the `theWitcher` - color scales.
+An example of usage for the `thewitcher` - color scales.
 The default option is Geralt.

 ``` r